Hany Adel

 Hany Adel (هاني عادل; born September 8, 1976) is an Egyptian guitarist, vocalist, and screen actor.

+Life and career

 He is the founding member of the Arabic language band Wust El-Balad.
 He has also played supporting roles in a number of contemporary Egyptian films dealing with controversial social and political issues facing Arab society.
-These films include Microphone (2010), a film about Egypt's culture wars, Asmaa (2011) about a woman living in Cairo with HIV/AIDS, the 2013 film Fatat El Masnaa ("Factory Girl") about gender and class discrimination in modern Egyptian society and the movie Ishtibak ("Clash") set after the political events of June 2013.
+These films include Microphone (2010), a film about Egypt's culture wars, Asmaa (2011) about a woman living in Cairo with HIV/AIDS, the 2013 film Fatat El Masnaa (Factory Girl) about gender and class discrimination in modern Egyptian society and the movie Ishtibak (Clash), set after the political events of June 2013.

-Adel is married to Lebanese actress Diamand Bou Abboud.
+Adel is married to Lebanese actress Diamand Abou Abboud.